Prizes and bursaries

 - You will have made a major contribution to the project.
 This may be in the form of a standalone project or a defined part of an ongoing project by a supervisor.
 Your entry should be accompanied by a letter from your supervisor describing to what stages (design, development of methodology, data collection, data analysis and interpretation of data) you made contributions and to what extent.
 An entry will not be accepted without this information

 - The prize will be judged by our Chair, Academic Secretary and one other member of our executive.
-We will rank entries based on the above criteria, and entry with the highest mean rank will be the winner
+We will rank entries based on the above criteria, and entry with the highest mean rank will be the winner.
+We are not able to provide feedback.

 - The winning project will be published on our website, and submission of work for the prize will be taken as indicating consent to this.
 Work may only be submitted if the candidate has obtained consent from any co-authors/copyright holders.